koyuul/koyuul/README.md

 Hi!
 I'm Kyle!

-I am a web developer, specializing in the front-end, but I'm also comfortable with the full MERN stack.
-I am learning C++ through satellite development, with SJSU's Cube³ Satellite Develompent Club, in which I serve as the President.
+I am a full stack developer, specializing in front-end.
+I'm comfortable with the full MERN stack, and C++.
+I currently mainly do satellite development, with SJSU's Cube³ Satellite Develompent Club, in which I serve as the President.
+I also develop satellites with TechEdSat at NASA, as an intern.

 Feel free to reach me at @koyuul on Instagram, or at https://koyuul.github.io/.